knowrahman/notes/cloud/AWS/README.md

 - Y can be a certain time or time period.
 - Z is a supported target service to deliver the event to.

+Event brige and CLoudwatch Events are basically the same  but with additional features.
-EventBridge is basically CloudWatch Events V2 that uses the same underlying APIs and has the same architecture, but with additional features.
+APIs and has the same architecture, but with additional features.
 Things created in one can be visible in the other for now.